petrbouda/docker-java-memory-synergy/README.md

 ## Crashing Docker Container by disabling SWAP memory

-- SWAP is disable when `--memory-swap` is set to the same value
+- SWAP is disabled when `--memory-swap` is set to the same value

 ```
 docker run -it --memory 32m --memory-swap 32m ..